Lahdiri-Sarah/Machine-learning/README.md

 # Machine learning
  Image recognition and data classification

- This project applies advanced techniques (SVM, kNN, neural networks, HOG) to recognize handwritten digits and extract information from documents such as checks.
-It combines preprocessing, scaling, classification, and result visualization in an automated and efficient manner.
+ This project leverages advanced techniques such as Support Vector Machines (SVM), k-Nearest Neighbors (kNN), neural networks, and Histogram of Oriented Gradients (HOG) to perform handwritten digit recognition and extract information from documents like checks.
+It integrates preprocessing, scaling, classification, and result visualization into a fully automated and efficient workflow.